jamesshore/quixote/README.md

 * `Frame` is how you manipulate the DOM inside your test frame.
 * `QElement` allows you to make assertions and get information.

-There are also a few classes used with `assert()` and `diff()`:
+You'll use these two methods the most:

+* `QElement.assert()` checks multiple properties of an element and throws a nice error message if they don't match.
+You can also use `QElement.diff()` if you'd rather use your own assertion library.
+* `QElement.getRawStyle()` looks up a specific CSS style.
+Use this for any styles that don't have descriptors.

-* `ElementEdge` represents the outer edge of an element (top, left, etc.)
+The `assert()` and `diff()` methods use "descriptor" objects that represent some aspect of an element.
+For example, `ElementEdge` represents the position of an edge of an element.

-* `ElementPosition` represents an offset to an element's edge.
-(10px below the top, etc.)
+Get a descriptors by accessing properties on `QElement`.
+For example, `element.top` gives you an `ElementEdge` descriptor representing the top edge of an element.

+Some descriptors have additional properties and methods you can call.
+For example, `element.width.times(1/3)` corresponds to one-third the width of an element.
+See the documentation below for details about the properties available on each descriptor.

+### API Compatibility

-**The API will change!** This is a very early version.
+**The API will change!** This is an early version.
 Don't use this code if you don't want to be on the bleeding edge.

+Class names may change at any time.
+Don't construct classes manually or refer to them by name.
+Any object you need can be obtained from a property or method call.

-Breaking changes to any method documented here will be mentioned in the [change log](CHANGELOG.md).
-Any class or method that isn't mentioned should be considered non-public.
+Breaking changes to any property or method documented here will be mentioned in the [change log](CHANGELOG.md).
+All other properties and methods should be considered non-public and subject to change at any time.

 ### Entry Point: `quixote`